 The proposed bill establishes the Department of Energy in New Jersey as a principal department within the Executive Branch, with a commissioner appointed by the Governor to oversee its operations.
-This new department will take over energy policy responsibilities from the Board of Public Utilities, ensuring a unified approach to energy management.
-Key provisions include the transfer of programmatic and administrative staff from the Board to the Department, the establishment of an Energy Business Ombudsman to assist businesses with energy costs, and the development of guidelines for funding projects aimed at reducing greenhouse gas emissions.
-The bill also sets ambitious goals for the adoption of electric vehicles and the development of charging infrastructure, emphasizing support for low-income and environmental justice communities.
+This new department will take over energy policy responsibilities from the Board of Public Utilities, including providing administrative support, developing energy efficiency programs, and coordinating efforts to meet state energy and greenhouse gas emission goals.
+Key provisions include the transfer of staff and programs from the Board of Public Utilities to the Department of Energy, as well as the introduction of an Energy Business Ombudsman to assist businesses with energy costs and access to state programs.

 Statutes affected: